-• Banks are a primary source of credit to farmers and ranchers in the United States.
+- Banks are a primary source of credit to farmers and ranchers in the United States. - The agricultural economy is experiencing headwinds and economic assistance will provide some relief.

-- The agricultural economy is experiencing headwinds and economic assistance will provide some relief. - The 2025 Farm Bill provides an opportunity to make needed changes to the Credit Title including increased limits for the FSA Guaranteed Loan Programs, changes to the bona fide operator definitions, and modifications to Farmer Mac eligibility. - There are additional changes needed to improve access to agricultural credit.
-The passage of the Access to Credit for our Rural Economy (ACRE) Act of 2025 will provide more competition for agricultural lending and lower the costs for producers.
+- Agricultural provisions in H.R.
+1, the One Big Beautiful Bill Act provide a strong backstop for agricultural producers, but a long-term Farm Bill is still needed - The 2025 Farm Bill provides an opportunity to make needed changes to the Credit Title including increased limits for the FSA Guaranteed Loan Programs, changes to the bona fide operator definitions, and modifications to Farmer Mac eligibility. - The passage of the Access to Credit for our Rural Economy (ACRE) Act as part of H.R.
+1, the One Big Beautiful Bill Act will provide more competition for agricultural lending and lower the costs for producers.